 It was during this time that the first European explorers ventured toward the Arctic.
 History is uncertain, but the first European to likely sail close enough to the Arctic to see drifting pack ice was a Greek adventurer named Pytheas, around 325 B.C.
 His great journey probably took him to what is now either Iceland or Norway.
 A thousand years later the adventurous Norsemen visited the Arctic.
 By the turn of the 9th century, they had begun to colonize Iceland, again during years of climatic optimum.
 When the next cold spell began these settlements disappeared.
 Much later, British expeditions by Sir Martin Frobisher, then Henry Hudson and William Baffin mapped much of the Canadian Arctic.

 The 18th century was the heyday of Russian exploration of the Arctic; however, that nation’s most famous and successful navigator was a Dane named Vitus Bering.
-Between 1725 and 1741, Bering and a number of Russian explorers discovered Arctic islands, mapped the northern Siberian coastline and sailed the passage that runs between Siberia and northernmost Alaska, the Bering Strait.
+Between 1725 and 1741, Bering and several Russian explorers discovered Arctic islands, mapped the northern Siberian coastline, and sailed the passage that runs between Siberia and northernmost Alaska, the Bering Strait.
 The early European explorers experienced the cruel climate on pitifully prepared expeditions.